MonashMath/MTH3340/TUTORIALS.md

 ## Download the tutorials

-Now, you can download the .zip with the tutorials [here](https://github.com/MonashMath/MTH4321/archive/refs/heads/master.zip).
 Every tutorial is related to one chapter of the lecture note.
-You can find:
+You will find the tutorials below (during the semester):

 * Practical tutorial Chapter 1: [https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl](https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl)